Florida State Road 235: Route description

 SR 235/CR 231 crosses a high, narrow, old bridge over the Santa Fe River, where it enters Bradford County, and becomes County Roads 231 & 235.
 Almost instantly it enters Brooker, where it encounters CR 18, and secretly takes a third route in the concurrency.
 CRs 18/231/235 cross that same railroad line once again, and then CR 18 branches off to the west into State Road 18.
 North of Brooker, CRs 231/235 curve to the northeast, although one last chance to return to the town comes at the intersection of North Bloxham Street.
 From here the road curves straight north until the end of the CR 231/235 overlap, where CR 231 makes a smooth turn to the northwest toward Lake Butler, while CR 235 branches off to the northeast.
 After this CR 235 crosses an unmaintained railroad spur leading to the same line it had encountered since Newberry.
 The rest of the route runs northeast through farmland with only minor intersections, the most prevalent of which is Southwest 161st Street.
 It contains a 90-degree intersection replacing a fork in the road, which was adapted as a southwest-bound turning lane.
+Between Southwest 168th Street and Southwest 132nd Avenue, it encounters the former right-of-way of the Georgia Southern and Florida Railway slated to be replaced by another paved segment of the Palatka-Lake Butler State Trail.

 County Road 235 seems to terminate at State Road 100, but joins the road in a hidden concurrency as it heads west toward Lake Butler, Lake City, and northwest to Georgia.
 Before SR 100 enters Union County, though, CR 235 turns right onto a street known as the "Lester Johns Memorial Highway."
 It is unmarked along most of this segment, running in general proximity of the southeast side along the New River.
 Lester Johns Memorial Highway runs northeast until it reaches the McKinney Cemetery, when it turns straight north, only to make a sharp turn to the east.
 County Road 235 terminates at CR 229 in rural Bradford County southeast of Raiford in Union County.